wethod/learning-center-source/content/pipeline/index.md

 A default `blank` status is available for all opportunities whether we are tracking its stage or not.
 Additionally at least 2 others statuses are available if the tracking option is turned on.
 These two are the `Won` and `Lost` stages.

 Stage and probability are tightly coupled if your opportunity's Job Order Category is tracking the opportunity stage.
-When the probability of an opportunity is updated its status changes and viceversa.
+When the probability of an opportunity is updated its status changes and vice-versa.
 This is true only for specific thresholds and is reflected only on the default statuses (`blank`, `Won` and `Lost`).

 Visit the [company settings page](/settings/index#company). if you wish to create a new status or edit the existing ones.